Welcome to the Ultimate Beginner’s Guide to the Gym!

 And then I want you to find a squat rack:

 THIS IS ONE TYPE OF SQUAT RACK (the barbell is NOT connected to the apparatus).
-USE THESE:
+This is our preference if you have one available:

 Note: if you are training in a hotel gym, an apartment gym, or at some locations like Planet Fitness, they might NOT have a squat rack!